Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

 fi
 ```

-Now we can define a function that will load in memory the network architecture and learned parameters for us.
+Now we can define a function that load in memory the network architecture and its learned parameters.

 ```clojure
 (defn get-model!